TheMitchWorksPro/DevEnv-SetUp-Help/GitHub_win7/GH_Intro_OtherUsefulCommands.md

 ----

 ## Commands used in Debugging of Common Problems:

+Push fails due to conflicts on Remote Server:
+- $ git fetch
+- $ git merge
+- $ git push
+  - steps are fetch from remote, then you can check with $ git diff between local and remote copy of the branch
+  - if all is well, merge the branches
+  - then push will working
+  - see branching topic for full merge syntax examples

+Other commands:
 - $ git push -f
   - force the push
   - common usage:  Git thinks something changed on the remote (online) repository but you know nothing has changed